atkrish0/OpStrat/README.md

 # OpStrat
 Implementations of  widely used Options (Finanacial Derivatives) Trading Strategies, with a number of experimental features.
 Still under construction.
-To be converted to a library in the foreseeable future.

 Strategies under consideration: